radgrad/techreport/README.md

 [~/github/radgrad/techreport]->
 ```

 Now you should be able to view the techreport.pdf file.
 This document contains further information about how to design and implement your techreport.
-It also includes examples of the most common LaTex formatting commands---make words italicized, enumerated lists, figures, tables, sections, citations, etc.
+It also includes examples of the most common LaTex formatting commands---make words italicized, enumerated lists, figures, tables, sections, citations, etc. Don't worry about writing over this file, you can always refer to the original source file [here](https://raw.githubusercontent.com/radgrad/techreport/master/techreport.tex).

 To actually make your techreport, I recommend that you make an IntelliJ project for this repo, then edit the text there.
 I generally do not install the tex extensions for IntelliJ, but you can try them if you want.